The Roots of Mindfulness: a week of extended Mindfulness PracticeSunday evening October 14th - Sunday mid-day October 21st

 A surcharge is required for lodging in the more modern e-cabins.
 A $50 surcharge is required for double occupancy in an e-cabin (with a single roommate), and a $100 surcharge is required for single occupancy.

 Consider helping us make e-cabins available to more people, and save $50, by requesting double occupancy.
 We will do our best to match you with a compatible roommate and to honor requests for roommates if you are coming to retreat with a friend.

-During the registration process, you may request one of these housing options: rustic, e-cabin with double occupancy, e-cabin with single occupancy, or RV or camping.
+During the registration process, you may request one of these options: rustic, e-cabin with double occupancy, or e-cabin with single occupancy, or RV or camping.